MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

   * It may detail problems with NACLs, security groups, route tables, etc.
 * It does not actually send packets through the VPC - it tests against an equivalent model of your VPC in its own environment.
 * A single test of connectivity between two endpoints is charged as a $0.10 flat fee.

+## VPC Flow Logs
+* Traffic moving to/from/through VPCs can be logged to S3 or CloudWatch.
+* Logs contain the following fields per record:
+  * Version
+  * Account ID
+  * Interface ID
+  * Source
+  * Destination
+  * Port
+  * Protocol
+  * Packets
+  * Bytes
+  * Start time
+  * End time
+  * Action (Accept/Reject)
+  * Log status
+* They are invaluable when troubleshooting why a service may be experiencing connectivity issues
+  * We can trace the flow of traffic to determine where it was blocked or mis-routed
+* Logs can be at different granularity levels:
+  * VPC level
+  * Subnet level
+  * ENI level
+* Included traffic to/from AWS-managed networking services too (e.g. Internet Gateway)
+* Can send to AWS Athena for complex querying

 # STS (Security Token Service)
 * Responsible for finding out whether or not a user has the rights to access some AWS resource and returning a token for temporary access if it does.